When it comes to men’s shaving, one debate rules them all: Safety razor vs. Cartridge razor.

 Huh?
 Wait… What?
 Didn’t I say the safety razor would be less expensive?

 No, I told you that shaving with one will be less expensive.
-First, because the stainless steel Merkur will last a lifetime, but most of all, because the razor blades are dirt cheap and have to be replaced less often.
+First, because the stainless steel Merkur will last a lifetime, but most of all, because safety razor blades are dirt cheap and have to be replaced less often.

 See, Gillette’s business model relies on giving you the Fusion for cheap but then charging you ridiculous prices for the razor blades.